|

 This sample suite of programs has two JCL members.
 The first JCL member will execute the demonstration program.
 The second JCL member will create a Date Card file.

-The following is the JCL required to run the demonstration program on the mainframe or with Micro Focus Mainframe Express.
+The following (CBLDATJ1.jcl) is the JCL Member required to run the demonstration program on a Mainframe or a Micro Focus Mainframe-Oriented environment..

-The following is the JCL that may be used to create a date-card file.
+The following (CBLDATJ2.jcl) is the JCL Member that may be used to create a date-card file.

-The following is the source code listing for the demonstration program.
+The following (CBLDATC1.cbl) is the source code listing for the demonstration program.

 IDENTIFICATION DIVISION.